BSA Bantam: History

 The Bantam was based on a German design, the DKW RT 125, which the Allies of World War II received as war reparations.
 BSA launched the first model, the D1, in 1948.
 Motorcycles based on the RT 125 also went into production in other countries.
-The DKW factory was in Zschopau in the Soviet occupation zone in Germany, and in about 1946 the Soviet Union launched the Moskva M1A made in Moscow.
+The DKW factory was in Zschopau in the Soviet occupation zone in Germany, and was dismantled.
+In about 1946 the Soviet Union launched the Moskva M1A made in Moscow.
 Harley-Davidson launched its Model 125 late in 1947.
-Auto Union, DKW's parent company, was re-founded in Ingolstadt in the American occupation zone in Germany, and resumed RT 125 production in 1949.
-The former DKW factory in Zschopau became part of IFA, which resumed RT 125 production in 1950.
-The Zschopau factory later became MZ In 1955 Yamaha launched its YA-1, which was its first production motorcycle.
+Auto Union, DKW's parent company, was re-founded in Ingolstadt in the American occupation zone in Germany and started production in 1949 with the DKW RT 125 W. The former DKW factory in Zschopau became part of IFA, was reinstated in 1949 an begann production with its first model IFA-DKW RT 125.
+The factory later became MZ.
+In 1955 Yamaha launched its YA-1, which was its first production motorcycle.